iakta/hugocockpit/README.md

 ## Features

-If Cockpit CMSis configured to use multi languages, it will export multiple version of the pages under `content/defaul` and `content/LANG` where LANG is a two-letter ISO code such as 'en', 'fr', 'it' etc..
+If Cockpit CMS is configured to use multiple languages, it will export multiple version of the pages under `content/defaul` and `content/LANG` where LANG is a two-letter ISO code such as 'en', 'fr', 'it' etc..

 Hugo entries in collections can be exported as plain Hugo files, or you can specify some fields as to translate